pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 To show the product image in the view, we need to add a thumbnail configuration first.
 Using [thumbnail configurations](../04_Assets/03_Working_with_Thumbnails/01_Image_Thumbnails.md), Pimcore automatically renders optimized images for certain output channels (including high-res @2x versions).

-For adding a thumbnail configuration see the following screen.
-Just add a configuration named `content`.
+Adding a thumbnail configuration can be achieved by adding a configuration as depicted below.
+For now, simply add a configuration named `content`.
 ![Adding thumbnail configuration](../img/adding_thumbnails.png)

 ## Showing the Image in the View
-Now, last but not least, we would like to show the product picture:
+Last but not least, we would like to show the product picture:

 ```php
 <div class="content">